-Bleak District Electric Tapescape – Our thoughts and Review
+Bleak District Electric Tapescape – The Super affordable Tape Delay!

 Are you after a great sounding, great looking tape delay at an insane price?
 Well, look no further!
 I am looking at the Bleak District Electric Tapescape delay pedal.
 A tape delay pedal hand made in the UK.

 Phil wanted to create a range of pedals that are affordable and that younger players can purchase to put on their boards and gig with.
 I think he has smashed this, The features and the sounds are much higher than the price point, however, we will touch on that shortly!
 For now, let us talk a bit about the pedal itself.

 So what is the Bleak District Electric Tapescape , This pedal is an all analogue delay pedal filled with those classic analogue and tape delay sounds that we all love.
 Capable of everything from clear and snappy slapjack delays to lush thick ambient sounds.
 The pedal runs on a 9v power supply, the jack for this is placed at the top of the pedal, which is fine for a pedal of this size.

 This pedal looks amazing, Phil has thought about the looks!
 The front label is designed to look like a tape machine but with a pixilated landscape in the background (Which ties in with the name of the pedal).
 The tape design goes around all the knobs and almost makes the pedal look like a bit of old school hardware.
 The knobs look lovely and all the labels and the text is legible and easy to read.
 Also worth noting is that the packaging is top-notch!
 Paper packaging, and cardboard box, all of which can be recycled!
 So another win!